Palmarino1025/Rule_Based_AI_System/README.md

 ## Part 1: Initial Project Ideas

-### 1. Project Idea 1: Recipe Recommender
+### 1. Project Idea 1: Movie Recommendation System
-- **Description:** A system that recommends recipes based on ingredients the user has on hand.
-The user enters ingredients, and the system matches them to recipes using predefined rules.
+- **Description:**  Build a basic recommendation system using predefined rules.
 - **Rule-Based Approach:**
-  - The system checks for exact matches and partial matches with the ingredients required for recipes in a dataset.
-  - Missing ingredients are suggested for partial matches.
+  - Pre-Defined movies suggestions based on mood or genre
+  - Example: A movie recommendation system that suggests films based on user input like genre preference or mood (e.g., “If the user likes Sci-Fi, recommend Interstellar or Blade Runner”).

 ### 2. Project Idea 2: Simple Chatbot
-- **Description:** A chatbot that responds to user inputs with predefined answers.
-The chatbot simulates a conversation by identifying keywords and phrases in user inputs.
+- **Description:** Create a simple chatbot using if-elif-else conditions or pattern matching with regular expressions.
+It could respond to basic user inputs like greetings, FAQs, or simple customer support queries.
 - **Rule-Based Approach:**
   - Responses are based on keywords such as "hello," "help," or "bye."
-  - For example, if the user says "hello," the system responds with "Hi there!
-How can I assist you?"
+  - Example: A rule-based chatbot for a library that provides information about book availability, opening hours, and borrowing rules.

-### 3. Project Idea 3: Travel Packing List Generator
+### 3. Project Idea 3: Financial Advice Assistant
-- **Description:** A system that generates a packing list based on the user’s destination, climate, and trip duration.
+- **Description:** A basic system that provides investment or saving advice based on user inputs.
 - **Rule-Based Approach:**
-  - The system uses rules to recommend items.
+  - The system uses rules to recommend certain paths finacially you should take.
-  - For example, if the destination is "beach" and the climate is "hot," the system suggests sunscreen, swimsuits, and sunglasses.
+  - Example: If a user says they want low risk, recommend bonds or savings accounts; if they want high returns, suggest stocks or crypto.

-### **Chosen Idea:** Recipe Recommender
+### **Chosen Idea:** Movie Recommendation System
-**Justification:** I chose this project because it is practical and applicable to real-life scenarios.
-It allows me to work with datasets, apply conditional logic, and create a system that provides meaningful recommendations based on user input.
+**Justification:** I feel that this would give me a good idea into how the brains behind the computer parse through written sentences to make choices based on input

 ---

 ## Part 2: Rules/Logic for the Chosen System

-The **Recipe Recommender** system will follow these rules:
+The **Movie Recommendation System** system will follow these rules:

 1. **Exact Match Rule:**
-   - **IF** all ingredients in a recipe are found in the user’s ingredient list → **Recommend the recipe.**
+   - **IF** specific words are used for genre and mood → **Recommend the Movies**

 2. **Partial Match Rule:**
+   - **IF** If they only give one of the two requested prompts then their will be a seperate sets for the singular choices as well
+     - **Recommend the Movies.**

+3. **No Match Rule:**
-   - **IF** 75% or more of the ingredients in a recipe match the user’s ingredient list →
+   - **IF** if none of the options are in my sets then a default suggestion of known classics will be displayed

+4. **Multiple Inputs**
+  - **IF** if the user puts in multiple moods or genre's we will merge the movie selections and strip away duplication
-     - **Recommend the recipe.**
+    - **Recommend from multiple sets**
-     - **Suggest the missing ingredients.**

-3. **Common Ingredients Rule:**
-   - Ingredients like salt, pepper, and water are considered optional and will not be counted as missing.

-4. **No Match Rule:**
-   - **IF** no recipes match → **Suggest adding more ingredients** for better recommendations.

-5. **Low Ingredient Rule:**
-   - **IF** fewer than three ingredients are provided → **Notify the user** and suggest adding more ingredients.

 ---